GeorgeNAL/NALathletics-blog/_posts/2020-09-12-usatf-punts-team-usa-world-half-marathon-championship.md

 ##### <strong>MORE INSTITUTIONAL FAILURES: [BIG 10 XC/TF SHOULD CO-SIGN FOOTBALL PARENTS' LETTER TO SAVE THEIR SPORTS](https://blog.nalathletics.com/2020/08/17/big-10-cross-country-track-and-field-football-parents)</strong>

-USATF has now defaulted on both responsibilities this summer.
+USATF has defaulted on both responsibilities this summer.
 They cancelled the Outdoor National Championships - something many European countries held later in the summer - and now they are choosing not to field a national team squad in a global championship.
-They mouthed something about safety, but given the return of sports - and, in some cases, fans - in the US and around the world, “safety” comes off looking like a cover for indecisiveness, generic unconcern or risk aversion.
+They mouthed something about safety, but given the return of sports - and, in some cases, fans - in the US and around the world, “safety” comes off looking like a cover for indecisiveness, generic unconcern or institutional risk aversion.

 Yes, there are risks.
 There are always risks.
-Twice in 2020 USATF has decided that fulfilling their basic charter-defined missions are not worth the risks most other sports have found ways to mitigate or overcome.
+Twice now in 2020 USATF has decided that fulfilling their basic charter-defined missions are not worth the risks most other sports have found ways to mitigate or overcome.

 Perhaps at some point athletes will start thinking that their athletic careers, their athletics ambitions, are not worth the risks of putting those careers and ambitions in the hands of the national governing body.